BrockDSL/Feature-Layers-in-ArcGIS-Online/README.md

 ![Tool Logo](Image filename)

 # Creating a Feature Layer in ArcGIS Online
-This tutorial provides step-by-step instructions for creating a new feature layer in ArcGIS Online.
+This tutorial provides step-by-step instructions for creating a new feature layer in ArcGIS Online using the key waypoints in Laura Secord's journey from Queenston to Thorold.

 ----

 ## Setup Instructions
 In preparation for this tutorial, you will need an ArcGIS Online Organizational account or your Brock University credentials.
 NOTE: you cannot create features with a public account using these steps.

-Download the Laura Secord Images zip folder and extract all files.
+Download the [Laura Secord Images zip folder](https://github.com/BrockDSL/feature-layers-in-arcgis-online/blob/main/FeatureImages.zip) and extract all files.

 ----